Skip to content

 This framework is in beta.
 Please submit a Github issue if you encounter any problems or have a question.

-An adapter's manifest file helps a developer to instruct the framework on how to interface with your adapter.
+An connector's manifest file helps a developer to instruct the framework on how to interface with your connector.
 It enables developers to customize the user interface within certain boundaries, enables authentication and connectivity with the target CRM and more.

 Below you will find an explanation of the many properties found within a manifest file.